-The role of weather conditions in COVID-19 transmission has been debated in the literature (15).
-Here, after controlling for other confounding factors such as NPIs, we found a substantial effect of temperature (up to 31.9% variation in R), followed by absolute humidity (up to 9.3% variation), which led to a 41.7% variation in R between summer and winter months in France.
+The role of weather conditions in COVID-19 transmission has been debated in the literature [15].
+Here, after controlling for other confounding factors such as NPIs, we found a substantial effect of temperature (up to 31.7% variation in R), followed by absolute humidity (up to 10.1% variation), which led to a 42.2% variation in R between summer and winter months in France.
 Although both temperature and humidity were associated with SARS-CoV-2 transmission, the overall goodness-of-fit was found to be lower when using the compound IPTCC index.
 In the future, a different parametrization of this index may yield better performance.
-The estimate of the joint effect of temperature and absolute humidity was similar in magnitude and range to individual contributions reported by prior observational (17,33,34), in-vitro (35), and physio-mechanical studies (36).
-Similar to Sera et al (16), we found a non-linear relationship between weather variables and R. However, in our study, the peak of transmission was identified at both lower temperature and lower absolute humidity values.
+The estimate of the joint effect of temperature and absolute humidity was similar in magnitude and range to individual contributions reported by prior observational [17, 31, 32], in-vitro [33], and physio-mechanical studies [34].
+Similar to Sera et al. [16], we found a non-linear relationship between weather variables and R. However, in our study, the peak of transmission was identified at slightly lower temperature and lower absolute humidity values.
 Pursuing such research in larger countries with more spatial heterogeneities in climatic conditions would be particularly valuable.
-Interestingly, we found that the temporal seasonality of SARS-CoV-2 transmission was similar to the known seasonality of influenza epidemics in temperate climates (37).
+Interestingly, we found that the temporal seasonality of SARS-CoV-2 transmission was similar to the known seasonality of influenza epidemics in temperate climates [35].

-We found that variants of concern (mainly Alpha) increased the reproduction number by 46.9% (38.2-56.0).
-This is consistent with the effect of Alpha variant on transmission reported in the literature, ranging from about 25% to more than 90% (3,38,39).
+We found that variants of concern (mainly Alpha) increased the reproduction number by 44.6% (36.1-53.6).
+This is consistent with the effect of Alpha variant on transmission reported in the literature, ranging from about 25% to more than 90% [3, 36, 37].
 Notably, the strength of our study is that it estimates the effect of VOC while simultaneously adjusting for weather conditions.
 Considering that VOC appeared in winter 2021 period and that their proportion substantially increased in February-March 2021, when temperatures were still low and favoured SARS-CoV-2 transmission, such an adjustment was deemed necessary.
 Our counterfactual scenario analysis showed that, in the absence of VOC, vaccination associated with moderate restrictions and curfew would have been sufficient to contain the historical virus.
 In the other counterfactual scenario, we showed that, without vaccination, the spread of VOC would have resulted in a peak of hospital admissions higher than observed during the first wave.
 However, it should be noted that these scenarios were not based on a dynamical transmission model.
 For instance, we did not account for the fact that if herd immunity was reached in the scenario without vaccination, the number of hospital admissions at the peak would have been lower than predicted by our model.
 In addition, in practice, it is likely additional measures would have been implemented that would have limited the impact on healthcare.